-When historical U.S. returns are used for the analysis, the baseline life-cycle portfolio is at best disappointing, at least compared with the rhetoric that has characterized much of the advocacy for the personal accounts.
-The real internal rate of return is only 3.4% a year, only slightly above the offset rate of 3%.
-While the median final portfolio value (after offset) is positive, the portfolio value is rather small, only \$15,172 (net of the reduction in the traditional benefit).
+is positive, the portfolio value is rather small, only \$15,172 (net of the reduction in the traditional benefit).
 The portfolio value after offset is hardly a windfall.
 The lifetime annuity value of \$15,172 is about \$1,000 a year.
 Compare this with the benefits for our "scaled medium earner."
 Those benefits are promised to be \$21,770 under the current schedule, are \$15,934 on the "payable" baseline (which assumes benefits are paid from payroll taxes after the trust fund is exhausted), and would be \$14,025 with price indexing.
 Any of these conventional Social Security benefits would dominate the median extra annuity income created by the personal account.
 Moreover, there is a substantial probability that the worker will actually lose from having participated in the program.
 The portfolio minus offset winds up with negative value (after offset) 32% of the time.

-Workers could do better, of course, if they eschewed the life cycle accounts and went for 100% stocks.
-In this case (Table 3 columns 11 and 12) indeed the performance of the personal account lives up to the kind of expectations that many recent discussions of personal accounts have suggested.
-The median net account upon retirement is \$157,708, ten times as large as with the baseline life cycle account, and the internal rate of return on participating in Social Security is 5.9%.
+Workers could do better, of course, if they eschewed the life-cycle accounts and went for 100% stocks.
+In this case (Table 2, columns 11 and 12) indeed the performance of the personal account lives up to the kind of expectations that many recent discussions of personal accounts have suggested.
+The median net account upon retirement is \$157,708, ten times as large as with the baseline life-cycle account, and the internal rate of return on participating in Social Security is 5.9%.
 Workers who choose the 100% stocks option lose only 2% of the time.
-The internal rate of return is a little lower than the

-6.2% after expenses in the baseline case, substantially because most cohorts miss out on the spectacular returns of the 1990s.
+The internal rate of return is a little lower than the 6.2% after expenses in the baseline case, substantially because most cohorts miss out on the spectacular returns of the 1990s.
+Note from the table that the 100% stocks portfolio stochastically dominates the baseline life-cycle portfolio: at all return percentiles it does better.

-Of course the outcome of a portfolio of 100% bonds, Table 3 columns 3 and 4, is terrible.
+Of course the outcome of a portfolio of 100% bonds (Table 2, columns 3 and 4) is terrible.
 The final balance is negative 89% of the time.
 This is no surprise given that bonds have performed historically less well than the 3% offset rate.

-Given that a 100% stock portfolio does not disappoint, one might be inclined to think that an aggressive life cycle portfolio would do similarly well.
-The aggressive life cycle portfolio (Table 3 columns 7 and 8) does less well assuming historical returns than a portfolio that is 100% stocks, but still ends up with a median net account of \$67,335.
+Given that a 100% stock portfolio does not disappoint, one might be inclined to think that an aggressive life-cycle portfolio would do similarly well.
+The aggressive life-cycle portfolio (Table 2, columns 7 and 8) does less well assuming historical returns than a portfolio that is 100% stocks, but still ends up with a median net account of \$67,335.
+When compared with the 100% stock portfolio, the aggressive portfolio sacrifices a great deal of upside potential for only modest declines in the downside risk.
 There is some concern that the balance winds up negative 8% of the time.

-The conservative life cycle portfolio (Table 3 columns 5 and 6) does much less well assuming historical returns than does the aggressive life cycle portfolio: the median net account is a negative \$9,564, and the account winds up negative 56% of the time.
+The conservative life-cycle portfolio (Table 2, columns 5 and 6) does much less well assuming historical returns than does the aggressive life-cycle portfolio: the median net account is a negative \$9564, and the account winds up negative 56% of the time.
 The 50-50 portfolio considered by the President's Commission is somewhere between these two life-cycle portfolios, losing money 20% of the time.